 The vibrant coastal town of Vilankulos is the gateway to the Bazaruto Archipelago and home to one of the best beaches in Mozambique.
 It’s truly the best spot for all beach lovers, scuba divers and adventurers – with a unique local vibe to it.

 Vilankulos city itself is quite spread out so you’d get around with a tuk tuk or scooter.
 It’s totally fine to walk around the city during the day.
-It’s actually quite a cultural experience it itself as you see the traditional houses.
-While it’s generally a safe city, people still warned me to not walk around alone at night – even at 8 PM.
+It’s actually quite a cultural experience in itself as you see the traditional houses.

 Horse Riding